 Go on a canal boat ride

-The Leeds to Liverpool canal runs through the middle of Saltaire village, and taking a canal boat ride to see Salts Mill and the village from the water is a popular tourist attraction.
+The Leeds to Liverpool canal runs through the middle of Saltaire village, and taking a canal boat ride to see Salts Mill and the village from the water is one of the most popular things to do in Saltaire.

 If you don’t fancy a canal trip, why not walk a little way along the towpath to buy an ice cream from the canal boat moored near the park.